Deep Neural Networks as Discrete Dynamical Systems: Implications for Physics-Informed Learning: Physics-informed neural networks (PINNs):

-To be noted that the functional relation in Eq.~\ref{FUN} depends on a huge set of parameters, the weights and biases: for a chain of $L$ hidden layers, plus input and output, each made of $N$ fully connected neurons, the number of free parameters is $P=(L+2) \times N^2$.
-With $N=L=100$ this delivers $P=10^8$ parameters, with most advanced current-day chat bots counting in the many trillions!
-The most enthusiastic AI supporters hail at the above "black-box" as to a tool of unprecedented power in accomplishing tasks which would be hardly achievable otherwise, it at all.
-On a more critical tone, many observers note that it is quite unsurprising that trillions of parameters would be able to accommodate virtually any kind of functional dependence.
-Most importantly, the energetic costs of the black-box are skyrocketing to the point of urging the (re)building of nuclear plants, solely devoted to satisfy the energetic appetite of the above machinery~\cite{CoveneySucci2025_Wall}.
+It is to be noted that the functional relation in Eq.~\ref{FUN} depends on a large set of parameters, namely the weights and biases: for a chain of $L$ hidden layers, each made of $N$ fully connected neurons, the number of free parameters scales as $P \sim \mathcal{O}\left(L N^2\right)$ for large $N$ and $L$.
+This large parametric freedom enables the network to approximate complex functional dependencies, while the inclusion of physical constraints serves to regularize the solution space and guide the learning towards physically admissible solutions.

-The debate is raging, but in this paper we stick to a strict scientific mandate: expose the analogy between neural chains and discrete dynamical systems based on neural integral equations.
+In this work, we build upon this framework to expose the analogy between PINNs (from the viewpoint of feed-forward deep neural networks) and discrete dynamical systems based on neural integral equations.